The Best School Hallway Ideas: 8 Real-Life Transformations to Try

 8. Rainbow Unity Mural With Silhouette Figures

 A school counselor’s hallway is usually the last place you’d expect to find the most powerful mural in the building.
-But this one (photographed by r/arcadedragon) earns that title.
+But this one earns that title without even trying that hard.

 One wall features a large painting on cinder block: a warm orange-gold background with a full rainbow arching across it.
 In front of the rainbow, two black silhouette figures reach toward each other in what clearly reads as a high-five or moment of connection.
-The figures are simple and graphic with clean edges.
+The figures are simple and graphic.
 The rainbow uses all seven traditional color bands in bold, saturated strokes.

 Why This Mural Hits Different

 Positioned near the counselor’s office, the mural does double duty.
-It tells students walking down this corridor that this is a space associated with support and community.
-Environmental design communicates values, and this mural does that without being heavy-handed about it.
+It tells students walking down this corridor that this space is associated with support and community.
+Environmental design communicates values, and this mural does that without being heavy-handed or preachy.

 Tips for Planning a Permanent Hallway Mural

-- Work with clear symbolic language.
-Spend time on the concept before you pick up a brush.
+• Work with clear symbolic language.
+Spend time on the concept before you ever pick up a brush.

-- Silhouette figures are your friend.
+• Silhouette figures are your best friend.
 They’re accessible for muralists at varying skill levels and read more universally than realistic portraits.

 School Hallway Decorating: Quick Reference Guide

-Tips That Apply to Every School Hallway Transformation
+Tips That Apply to Every Single School Hallway Transformation

-After looking at all eight of these examples, a few patterns jump out no matter which approach you pick.
+After looking at all eight of these examples, a few patterns show up no matter which approach you pick.

 Start With the Ceiling

-Most hallway decorating focuses on walls and lockers, but the ceiling is where the biggest untapped opportunity sits.
+Most hallway decorating focuses on walls and lockers, but the ceiling is the biggest untapped opportunity.
 A simple run of fairy lights or a row of hanging student projects completely transforms a corridor’s atmosphere.
 Don’t ignore the space above everyone’s heads.

 Commit to a Color Palette